debargha12/debargha12/README.md

 **SUMMARY**

-Data Scientist with 6 months experience in Exploratory Data Analysis, Feature Engineering, Machine Learning Model Development, A/B Testing and Model Deployment in a production environment.
+I am a recent grad with 6 months experience in Exploratory Data Analysis, Feature Engineering, Machine Learning Model Development, A/B Testing and Model Deployment in a production environment.
 Self-driven with the ability to quickly learn new domains.